 During the registration for modules in each semester, the student must declare which modules he/she wants to use to count towards fulfilment of each of the two degrees.
-Any changes to the module declarations may only be made during the final semester before graduation, subject to the approval of the Faculty/Faculties.
+Any changes to the module declarations may only be made after the result release in the final semester before graduation, subject to the approval of the Faculty/Faculties.
 The grades from modules that may be double counted (Singapore Studies,GEMs, faculty requirements or majors) will be used twice to compute the CAP for each of the two degrees.
 If Unrestricted Elective (UE) modules outside the programme requirements of both degrees have been taken, the grades obtained will be used to compute the CAP for either one of the two degrees.

 The continuation requirements for DDPs are as follows:

 A student may decide to withdraw or can be asked to withdraw from the double degree programme by withdrawing from the second degree programme.
 However, he/she is not allowed to withdraw from the first degree (i.e. originally offered degree) programme and transfer to the second degree programme.
 All the modules that the student has taken to fulfil the requirements of the second degree will be reflected in the transcript and included in the computation of the CAP for the single degree.